Verdier quotients of Calabi-Yau categories from quivers with potential: Decorated marked surfaces and collapsing surfaces

 where $|\partial\surfo|$ is the number of boundary components.

 An open arc on $\surfo$ is an isotopy class of a curve whose interior is in $\surf^\circ\setminus\Tri$ and whose endpoints are marked points.

+A \emph{(decorated) triangulation} $\TT$ of $\surfo$ is a collection of open arcs that, together with boundary segments defined by consecutive marked points, subdivides $\surfo$ into once-decorated triangles, i.e., triangles encircling exactly one decoration.
+The open arcs of $\TT$ are usually called \emph{internal edges} of the triangulation, and once-decorated triangles are said \emph{internal triangles}.
 The assumptions on $\surfo$ ensure that no decorated triangulation admits \emph{self-folded triangles}.

-A \emph{(decorated) triangulation} $\TT$ of $\surfo$ is a collection of open arcs that, together with boundary segments defined by consecutive marked points, divides $\surfo$ into once-decorated triangles.
-The open arcs of $\TT$ are usually called \emph{internal edges} of the triangulation.
 There is an operation of forward flip on triangulations, which changes an arc of a triangulation by moving its endpoints along the boundary of the quadrilateral containing it, without crossing $\Tri$.
-We denote by $\EG(\surfo)$ the exchange graph of triangulations of $\surfo$, whose vertices are triangulations and whose edges are forward flips.
+We refer to \cite{LabaFragQP1,LabaFragQP2} for the classical notion of flip of edges of a triangulation and to \cite{qiubraid16} for the decorated version.
+We denote by $\EG(\surfo)$ the exchange graph of triangulations of $\surfo$, whose vertices are triangulations and whose directed edges are forward flips.

-Given a triangulation $\TT$ of $\surfo$, there is an associated quiver with potential $(Q_\TT,W_\TT)$, where \begin{itemize} \item the vertices of $Q_\TT$ are the open arcs in $\TT$, \item the arrows of $Q_\TT$ are the (anticlockwise) angle between open arcs in $\TT$, and \item $W_\TT$ is the sum of all 3-cycles $W_T$, that are the compositions of three open arcs for any triangle of $\TT$ whose edges are all internal edges. \end{itemize} \begin{definition}We say that a quiver with potential is of \emph{geometric type}, precisely when it can be defined by this procedure.\end{definition} Fixing an initial triangulation $\TT_0$, we let $\EGp(\surfo)$ be the principal component of $\EG(\surfo)$ containing $\TT_0$.
-We let moreover $(Q,W)$ be the quiver associated with $\TT_0$, and $\Gamma$ be its Ginzburg algebra. key features of $\pvd\Gamma$, for $\Gamma=\Gamma(Q,W)$ associated with a geometric quiver with potential, are the correspondences between \begin{itemize} \item simple objects of a heart and internal edges of a triangulation, and \item simple (forward) tilts and (forward) flips. \end{itemize}
+Given a triangulation $\TT$ of $\surfo$, there is an associated quiver with potential $(Q_\TT,W_\TT)$, where \begin{itemize} \item the vertices of $Q_\TT$ are the open arcs in $\TT$, \item the arrows of $Q_\TT$ are the (anticlockwise) angle between open arcs in $\TT$, and \item $W_\TT$ is the sum of all 3-cycles $W_\TT$, that are the compositions of three open arcs for any triangle of $\TT$ whose edges are all internal edges. \end{itemize} \begin{definition}We say that a quiver with potential is of \emph{geometric type}, precisely when it can be defined by this procedure.\end{definition} Fixing an initial triangulation $\TT_0$, we let $\EGp(\surfo)$ be the principal component of $\EG(\surfo)$ containing $\TT_0$.
+We let moreover $(Q_{\TT_0},W_{\TT_0})$ be the quiver associated with $\TT_0$, and $\Gamma:=\Gamma_{\TT_0}$ be its Ginzburg algebra.
+Key features of $\pvd\left(\Gamma_{\TT_0}\right)$ are the correspondences between \begin{itemize} \item simple objects of a heart and internal edges of a triangulation of $\surfo$, and \item simple (forward) tilts and (forward) flips. \end{itemize}